 ABOUT THE MASTER OF PUBLIC HEALTH

 LR’s Master of Public Health (MPH) furnishes students the opportunity to prepare for entry or advancement into a myriad of Public Health professions.
 The program is offered on both the university’s Hickory and Asheville campuses.
-Various classes in the degree is offered through a combination of delivery modes: face-to-face instruction on one of the two campuses, online instruction through synchronous streaming classrooms; or in a fully online format.
+Various classes in the degree are offered through a combination of delivery modes: face-to-face instruction on either the Hickory or Asheville campus, online instruction through synchronous streaming classrooms; or in a fully online format.

 Public health is an exciting and growing field of study where individuals work to protect and improve the health of communities/ populations through education, promotion of healthy lifestyles, and sustained environmental changes through assessing and monitoring health, developing policy, and assuring society has access to appropriate and cost-effective care.
 Public health professionals analyze the effects on health of genetics, personal choice and the environment in order to develop programs designed to enhance individual and community health at the local, national, and//or international levels.
 The profession is necessarily interdisciplinary by nature: public health professionals are found in education, journalism and mass communication, research, business, environmental science, nursing, social work, laboratory science, law, and many other areas.